 - Include dissemination plan in grants.
 See Attachment A for sample grant language. - Develop a budget that supports dissemination efforts.
 This may include translation, printing, mailing and/or community forum costs. - Develop a timeline for dissemination efforts.
 Long-term studies can do annual updates to key stakeholders such as study participants, agencies assisting in recruitment and targeted communities.
-See Attachment B for guidelines. - Get input from study participants and community representatives on the best methods to disseminate research findings. - Make research results accessible to various audiences through CAPS resources such as website, Research Portfolio, Newsletter, Science to Community reports, CAPS Conference.
+See Attachment B for guidelines. - Get input from study participants and community representatives on the best methods to disseminate research findings. - Make research results accessible to various audiences through CAPS resources such as the center's website, social media and electronic communications, Research Portfolio and Newsletter. - Consider utilizing open access journals, institutional repositories or subject-based repositories for wider dissemination beyond proprietary peer reviewed academic journals.